valfur03/tutorials/gnome-themes-extensions/README.md

 #### Help for the future

 You won't always download themes that has the same file hierarchy as **Marwaita**.
-The most important thing to remember is that the folder that you need to copy always contains a file called `index.html` at its root.
+The most important thing to remember is that the folder that you need to copy always contains a file called `index.theme` at its root.

 ### Icons